khusmann/interlacer/README.md

 reasons as special values *interlaced* with the regular values in a column (e.g. `N/A`, `REFUSED`, `-99`, etc.).
 Unfortunately, the missing reasons are lost when these values are all converted into a single `NA` type.
-Working with missing reasons in R traditionally has required loading all variables as character vectors and doing a bunch of string comparisons and type conversions to make sense of them.
+Working with missing reasons in R traditionally requires loading variables from interlaced data sources as character vectors and doing a bunch of string comparisons and type conversions to make sense of them.

 Interlacer was created based on the insight that values and missing reasons can be handled as separate *channels* of the same variable.